therealpeterpython/pretty-print-binary-tree/README.md

+The Readme is still under construction and isn't finished yet!

 Pretty-prints a binary tree with child fields `left` and `right`.
 Each node contains a `data` field, which is printed.

 Run `python test_nodes.py` and check out the results.